Effective note taking tips for medic students

 - Finally, I write down information that is new to me, information I find especially interesting, or information that clarifies what I have heard before.
 For example, I had to hear several explanations about the importance of positive end expiratory pressure (PEEP) before I really understood its importance.

-Here is an interesting article about how students that listened to a podcast of a university lecture scored better on the test if they also took notes:
+Here is an interesting article about how students that listened to a podcast of a university lecture scored better on the test if they also took notes: ‘iTunes university’ better than the real thing.

 One final note, share your note taking tips in the comments area.